 July 1, 2025

 Newark serves over 48 million passengers annually, making it one of the busiest airports in the United States.
-But here's what most travelers don't know: the average frequent flyer pays $708 per year for lounge day passes when they could get unlimited access through a credit card that pays for itself.
+But here's what most travelers don't realize: the average frequent flyer pays $708 per year for lounge day passes when they could get unlimited access through a credit card that pays for itself.

 The Real Cost of Newark Lounge Access (And Why Most People Overpay)